It's great to have you, Rush Limbaugh, having more fun than a human being should be allowed to have.

 I have my own that I can't handle.

-Just I can't stand a liar.
+I can't stand all liars.

 I can't.

-I have no tolerance for people who are pathological liars to my face, who think that they are fooling me.
+I have no tolerance for people who are pathological liars, to my face, who think that they are fooling me.

 I cannot help it.